Where to find the best afternoon tea with kids in London (2024)

 Peter Pan Afternoon Tea at Aqua at The Shard

-Second star on the right and straight on ’til you hit The Shard for this wonderful afternoon tea inspired by J.M Barrie’s legendary novel, Peter Pan.
-Enjoy Tinker Bell-shaped cookies, crocodile jellies and Hook’s Perish Cake served on a pirate-ship inspired cake stand.
+Second star on the right and straight on ’til you hit The Shard for this wonderful themed tea inspired by J.M Barrie’s legendary novel, Peter Pan.
+The whole family will enjoy the Tinker Bell-shaped cookies, crocodile jellies and Hook’s Perish Cake served on a pirate-ship inspired cake stand.

 Jurassic Afternoon Tea at the Ampersand Hotel